Common Name(s): Bigleaf maple, Oregon maple

 Tree Size: 80-100 ft (25-30 m) tall,

 Crushing Strength: 5,950 lbf/in2 (41.0 MPa)

 Color/Appearance: Unlike most other hardwoods, the sapwood of maple lumber is most commonly used rather than its heartwood.
-Sapwood color ranges from almost white, to a light golden or reddish brown, while the heartwood is a darker reddish brown.
-Silver Maple can also be seen with curly or quilted grain patterns.
+Sapwood color ranges from nearly white, to an off-white cream color, sometimes with a reddish or golden hue.
+The heartwood tends to be a darker reddish brown.
+Bigleaf maple is known for its (occasional) quilted grain patterns.

-Rot Resistance: Rated as non-durable to perishable in regard to decay resistance.
+Rot Resistance: Being that the sapwood of maple is used, and not the heartwood, it is non-durable to perishable in regard to decay resistance.

 Workability: Fairly easy to work with both hand and machine tools, though maple has a tendency to burn when being machined with high-speed cutters such as in a router.
 Turns, glues, and finishes well, though blotches can occur when staining, and a pre-conditioner, gel stain, or toner may be necessary to get an even color.

 Allergies/Toxicity: Bigleaf maple, along with other maples in the Acer genus have been reported to cause skin irritation, runny nose, and asthma-like respiratory effects.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Should be very moderately priced, though figured pieces such as curly or quilted grain patterns are likely to be much more expensive.